-G. James Stewart’s premiere adult novel, Martian Holiday, releases December 23, 2025
+G. James Stewart’s premiere adult novel, Martian Holiday, released December 23, 2025!

 Read the space odyssey and discuss it here!